Barça

 No hay anuncios

 The party lasted all afternoon but could have lasted all day.
-For footballers it is not a formality, it comes from within them.
+For the footballers it is not a mere formality, it comes from within.
 They feed off each other.
-They don't wave at empty air and raise their fists out of inertia; they do it looking into the eyes of a girl waving a scarf, of a grandfather applauding with his cane, or of a wide-eyed child vigorously shaking a flag bigger than him.
+They don't wave at thin air and raise their fists out of habit; they do it looking into the eyes of a girl waving a scarf, of a grandfather applauding with his cane, or of a wide-eyed child vigorously shaking a flag bigger than him.

 Cargando